The 15 Best Things to do in Bokonbaevo, Kyrgyzstan

+This post is about the best things to do in Bokonbaevo, Kyrgyzstan.
 Like Karakol, it is not Bokonbaevo itself that makes it a spectacular destination, but the surrounding mountains and the range of outdoor activities that are on its doorsteps.
 Bokonbaevo in Kyrgyzstan is not only interesting for nature lovers though and is also a great place to learn more about Kyrgyz culture.

 Bokonbaevo in Kyrgyzstan is the main city along the Southern shore of lake Issyk kul.
 It’s a small town that feels more like an outgrown village and in its suburbs you have wonderful views over farmfields and the snow capped peaks of the Ala too mountain range.